Self-Regulated Learning Processes

 Publications (Peer Reviewed)

-Kunze, A. J. & Rutherford, T. (Accepted).
+Kunze, A. J. & Rutherford, T. (2022).
 Students’ discipline-specific perceptions of learning practices.
 International Journal of Teaching and Learning in Higher Education.

 Kunze, A. J. & Seals, C. (2021).
 Exploring Valued Personality Traits in Practicing Veterinarians.
 Journal of Veterinary Medical Education.